Awarded to the best interdisciplinary paper presented at the annual meeting.

 Since 1998, the Millstone Prize, awarded to the best interdisciplinary paper presented at the annual conference, honors Amy's singular ability to use literature, music, dance, and film to teach French civilization and history to students and colleagues alike.

 The Millstone Prize is awarded for the best interdisciplinary paper presented at the annual conference.
 It recognizes the paper that best brings to the annual meeting research, methods, or insights drawn from a field other than History to enrich, challenge, or expand our understanding of the French past.
-All papers presented at the annual conference are eligibile for the prize, which carries an award of $500.
+All papers presented at the annual conference are eligible for the prize, which carries an award of $500.

 - 2017.
 Victoria Thompson, Arizona State University, "Memories of Fear in the Early French Revolution."